-A land of forests and monuments to the Christian faith, of profound silences and soul-stirring revolutions, Casentino inspires a spirit of meditation and reflection.
-Colors are everywhere, adding to the spiritual atmosphere of the forest.
+A land of forests and monuments to the Christian faith, of profound silence and soul-stirring transformations, the Casentino inspires a spirit of meditation and reflection.
+Colours are everywhere, adding to the spiritual atmosphere of the forest.
 The Casentino is the highest part of the Arno Valley, enclosed on one side by the mountains of La Verna, Camaldoli and the Catenaia Alps, and on the other by the Pratomagno.
-With the Arno River weaving through it, Casentino brims with chestnut forests, beech, oaks and fir trees, all of which make up the natural wonders of the Parco Nazionale delle Foreste Casentinesi.
+With the Arno River weaving through it, Casentino brims with chestnut forests, beech, oaks and fir trees, all of which make up the natural wonders of the Foreste Casentinesi National Park.
 Two extremely important spiritual destinations are also here: Camaldoli, with its hermitage and monastery, and the Sanctuary of La Verna, where Saint Francis received the stigmata.

-Casentino is a land of centuries-old traditions that still survive today thanks to artisan expertise: among the most famous is the “Casentino cloth,” a woollen cloth of unmistakable colors, such as classic orange and bottle green.
+The Casentino is a land of centuries-old traditions that still survive today thanks to artisan expertise: among the most famous is the “Casentino cloth,” a woollen cloth of unmistakable colours, such as classic orange and bottle green.
 Also worth noting are the traditions of wrought iron and carved stonework.
-Dig into the simple but tasty local dishes, shepherd recipes that reflect transhumance tradition, such as scottiglia, a mixed meat stew, and acquacotta, a broth-based hot soup; peasant dishes such as potato tortelli and finally cheeses, prosciutto, honey and, of course, chestnuts.
+Dig into the simple but tasty local dishes, rural recipes that reflect the tradition of transhumance, like scottiglia, a mixed meat stew, and acquacotta, a broth-based hot soup, as well as peasant dishes, like potato tortelli, and cheeses, prosciutto, honey and, of course, chestnuts.